sean-lawless/computersystems/AppendixA.md

 WARNING - power off the RPi and disconnect the USB adapter before connecting the GPIO wires.
 Double check that each GPIO connection is correct and snug before powering on.
 A loose wire is all it takes for OpenOCD to fail spectacularly.
+Never connect a SiPeed wire to any RPi 3V power pin as it can fry the adapter.

 ### Connect the USB SiPeed adapter to the Windows PC.

-This should produce two new devices within the Device Manager, USB Serial Converter A and B.
+This should produce two new devices within the Device Manager, USB Serial Converter A and B. This step can be performed before connecting the wires/pins in the step above, but both must be performed before starting OpenOCD in the next section.

 ### Change the USB driver